The 1998 Survey

 The Evaluation value is a subjective value imposed by the investigator or compiler (or both) with a scale such that the low values represent cases with little information content and observers of limited observing abilities and the higher values represent those cases with excellent witnesses (pilots, police, etc.) and also are well-investigated.
 Naturally, cases with higher values are preferred.

-The interpretation of this baker’s dozen is that these cases were among the most challenging of all the reports received in 1997.
+The interpretation of the 22 Unknowns is that these cases were among the most challenging of all the reports received in 1998.
 It should be noted that most UFO cases go unreported, and that there may be ten times as many UFO sightings that go unreported as those which get reported to public, private or military agencies.
-Furthermore, it should be noted that some cases with lower reliability ratings suffer only from incomplete investigations, and that they may well be more mysterious than those on the above list.
+Furthermore, it should be noted that some cases with lower reliability ratings suffer only from incomplete investigations, and that they may well be more mysterious than those on the list of Unknowns.
 And, above all, these cases are not proof of extraterrestrial visitation.

 UFO witnesses range from farmhands to airline pilots and from teachers to police officers.
 Witnesses represent all age groups and racial origin.
 What is being observed?
 In most cases, only ordinary objects.
 However, this begs a question.
 If people are reporting things that can be explained, then the objects they observed were "really" there.
 Were the objects we can't identify "really" there as well?
 If so, what were they?

 These are questions that only continued and rational research can answer, and only if researchers have the support and encouragement of both scientists and the public.